Marco Verratti: Reception

 Initially regarded as one of the most talented young players of his generation, Verratti quickly developed into one of the best and most complete playmaking midfielders in the world.
 In 2017, Spanish midfielder Andrés Iniesta labelled Verratti as his "successor", while in 2021, his Paris Saint-Germain teammate Lionel Messi stated that Verratti was on the same level as the former's past Barcelona teammates Xavi and Iniesta, describing him as a "huge player, one of the best in the world in his position", and as "a phenomenon".
 In 2022, Neymar said: "I knew Verratti was an excellent player, but I didn't know he was so spectacular.
 A genius.
 He is one of the best midfielders I have played with, along with Xavi and Iniesta."

-In addition to his playmaking skills, he is also a hard-working, dynamic, and well-rounded midfielder, who is known for his aggression, defensive skills, and ball-winning abilities, despite his small physique and diminutive stature, which also enables him to be deployed in a holding role.